Islandora-Collaboration-Group/ISLE/docs/01_installation_host_server/install_macos_vagrant.md

 In this section, the enduser will need to decide on an appropriate area on their laptop to clone the current ISLE project software to.

 Some endusers create a new directory e.g. `Projects` or `Code` within their `Documents` directory.
 It is entirely up to the enduser to decide.
-The steps below are an example.
+The steps below are an example and will install ISLE in `~/Documents/ISLE`.

 The built-in terminal for MacOs can be found in `~/Applications/Utilities/Terminal`